Menu

 Absent Justice - Senator Ron Boswell

-I use the Senate Hansard records of 20 September 1995, showing a very emotional Senator Ron Boswell discussing the injustices we four COT claimants (i.e., Ann Garms, Maureen Gillan, Graham Schorer and I) experienced during our so-called government-endorsed arbitrations, in the previous chapter.
+I use the Senate Hansard records of 20 September 1995, which show a very emotional Senator Ron Boswell discussing the injustices we four COT claimants (i.e., Ann Garms, Maureen Gillan, Graham Schorer, and I) experienced during our so-called government-endorsed arbitrations in the previous chapter.
 It is also most important to raise the following statement made by Senator Boswell concerning the TIO and his annual report:

 “...Eleven years after their first complaints to Telstra, where are they now?
 They are acknowledged as the motivators of Telecom’s customer complaint reforms. … But, as individuals, they have been beaten both emotionally and financially through an 11-year battle with Telstra"